 All you will need is your date of birth and national insurance number.
 For every successful application in the academic year 2017-18, parents will receive a smart new Loughton book bag and PE bag for their child to use.
 We do hope you will take the time to check and if you’re still unsure about how to do this and would like some help, please contact the office staff who will be pleased to help.

 Last internal pupil premium strategy review meeting was held on Friday 11th May 2018.
-Those present were Andy George (headteacher), Rebekah Green (deputy headteacher), Ellie Frost (assistant headteacher responsible for overseeing pupil premium), Rachael Parkin, (named governor responsible for pupil premium) Neil Goodman-Smith (chair of T&L governor committee), Sandy Blackledge (chair of governors).
+Those present were Andy George (headteacher), Rebekah Green (deputy headteacher), Ellie Frost (assistant headteacher responsible for overseeing pupil premium), Rachael Parkin, (named governor at that time responsible for pupil premium) Neil Goodman-Smith (chair of T&L governor committee), Sandy Blackledge (chair of governors).

 Next pupil premium strategy review meeting to take place during the academic year 2018-19.
 Outcomes for PP children will be reviewed after our SATs results this year to decide whether this will be an internal or external review.